 So what are some of the changes driven by aging in place?
 According to the ASID’s report, there are five aging-in-place remodeling projects that have grown the most from 2013 to 2017.
-They are added lighting, curbless or walk-in showers, grab bars, nonslip floors, and wider doorways.
+They are added lighting, curbless or walk-in showers, shower chairs, grab bars, nonslip floors, and wider doorways.

 1. Added Lighting